What is a tongue twister?

 Tongue twisters also strengthen and stretch the muscles involved in speech.
 Practicing tongue twisters is a muscle exercise that leads to clearer pronunciation, clearer speech patterns, and helps rectify some of the hardest sounds and combinations of sounds.
 This motor exercise and stimulation help the mouth and tongue to move in a certain way, leading to correct pronunciation in the long run.
 Enough of the theory.
-Here are a couple of 21 tongue twisters for you to challenge your pronunciation skills.
+Here are 21 tough tongue twisters for you to challenge your pronunciation skills.

 1. A big black bug snoozed on a big black rug